 Sperm Extraction with Micro-TESE: How Does It Work?

-The micro-tese procedure involves the use of high-powered surgical microscopes to identify and extract small clusters of sperm directly from the testicles, unlike traditional sperm retrieval methods, such as testicular sperm extraction (TESE), or percutaneous epididymal sperm aspiration (PESA), micro-TESE targets specific areas of the testicular tissue where sperm are more likely to be found.
+The microTESE procedure employs sophisticated surgical microscopes to meticulously identify and extract small sperm clusters directly from the testicles.
+Unlike conventional sperm retrieval methods such as testicular sperm extraction (TESE) or percutaneous epididymal sperm aspiration (PESA), microsurgical sperm collection through microTESE precisely targets specific areas within the testicular tissue where sperm are most likely to be found, enhancing the chances of successful extraction.

 Micro-TESE Surgery Procedure